DUI During the Holidays

 Typically, BAC is assessed at the scene of an incident, or during a traffic stop if the officer has reason to suspect that the driver is under the influence of a substance and/or alcohol while behind the wheel.
 State law currently requires law enforcement officials to measure BAC within two hours of driving.

-Nevada law also states that, if you are operating a vehicle, you are giving consent to submit to a BAC or chemical test, in order to determine the extent to which you are impaired to operate a motor vehicle.
+Nevada law also states that, if you are operating a vehicle, you are giving consent to submitting to a BAC or chemical test, in order to determine the extent to which you are impaired to operate a motor vehicle.
 Although some drivers may refuse a BAC test, state law may allow law enforcement to order reasonable force to be used, depending on whether or not it is a first, second or third offense.

 It’s important to note, however, that DUI incidents do not need to strictly include the use of alcohol.
 They can also involve illegal drugs, as well as those legally prescribed by a medical professional.